-In the above PowerShell script example, $Test variable contains numeric data separated by, (comma).
+In the above PowerShell script example, the $Test variable contains numeric data separated by, (comma).

 To get data type of variable $Test, use GetType().
-It will returns data type as Object which is base type of Array.$Test variable contains array.
+It will return the data type as Object which is the base type of Array.$Test variable that contains an array.

 Cool Tip: How to use test-connection to ping a list of computers!